devnulli/EvlWatcher/README.md

 Since I personally no longer expose my Windows Servers to the Web, I would also need testers to try out certain things.
 If you wanna test that thing, **please check out the open pull requests** .

+# If you want to support EvlWatcher monetarily

+To be honest, EvlWatcher doesnt have a lot of expenses, and therefore doesn't really need much monetary support.

+If you want to say thanks, I would be happy if you would buy me a coffe or a beer or so, by donating to Bitcoin address `bc1q5hk4xum577t6zcfhxgtk2jrjjmxc2nq3uurvg3`.